 - 1-gallon bucket with a handle for each berry picker

-- wide brim sun hat.
-To keep the head, ears, and back of neck from getting sunburned
+- Wide-brim sun hat to keep the head, ears, and back of the neck from getting sunburned

-- pants or trousers that cover down to the ankle.
-To keep the legs from getting scratched from the thorny berry vines
+- Pants or trousers that cover down to the ankle.
+To keep the legs from getting scratched by the thorny berry vines

 Eating the freshly picked Blackberry

-One of our favorite things to do with our fresh picked blackberries.
-Is to make homemade Blackberry cobbler.
+One of our favorite things to do with our freshly picked blackberries is to make homemade blackberry cobbler.
 And no fooling, it's delicious!
-How do we best describe hot Blackberry Cobbler right from the oven?
+How do we best describe hot blackberry cobbler right from the oven?
 Wow!
-Add a scoop or two of vanilla ice cream on top.
-And you have a double wow!!
+Add a scoop or two of vanilla ice cream on top and you have a double wow!!
 Delicious!
+Do you have a favorite Blackberry Cobbler recipe?
+Please share it in the comment section below!

 How about adding some ripe and luscious wild blackberries to your Sourdough pancakes?
 We do, and it's a hit with the whole family.